vridecoder/assignment/README.md

 ## Code and Alogrithm
 There are two main steps to solve this problem:

 - Calculate sum of the array.
-If sum is odd, there can not be two subsets with equal sum, so return false.
+If sum is odd, there can not be two subsets with equal sum, so return `false`.

-- If sum of array elements is even, calculate sum/2 and find a subset of array with sum equal to sum/2.
+- If sum of array elements is even, calculate `sum/2` and find a subset of array with sum equal to `sum/2`.
-A class based solution which

 ### Solution
-  A class named `Partionable`, which exposes a method `checkSubset`, which is called recursively by itself, once invoked by canPartion method for the instance of `Partionable` class.
+  A class named `Partionable`, which exposes a method `checkSubset`, which is called recursively by itself, once invoked by `canPartion` method for the instance of `Partionable` class.
   Let `checkSubset(arr, n, sum/2)` be the function that returns true if
         there is a subset of `arr[0..n-1]` with sum equal to `sum/2`